-Maria McGuire graduated from Loyola University, New Orleans with a Master’s Degree in Theology/Religious Education.
-She holds a Spiritual Direction Certificate from Mercy Center, Burlingame.
-With a BS in Science and trained in the Jesuit educational approach, she values both the academic and spiritual aspects of faith issues.
-Her theological interests are multi-faceted.
-Much of her focus centers upon the power of metaphor to address common human truths regardless of culture, faith perspective or gender.
-In particular, she contemplates Scripture with an eye towards Midrash: the stories and metaphor therein are the stories of each human being in every generation.
+I graduated from Loyola University, New Orleans with a Master’s Degree in Theology/Religious Education.
+I hold a Spiritual Direction Certificate from Mercy Center, Burlingame.
+With a BS in Science and trained in the Jesuit educational approach, I value both the academic and spiritual aspects of faith issues.
+My theological interests are multi-faceted.
+Much of my focus centers upon the power of metaphor to address common human truths regardless of culture, faith perspective or gender.
+In particular, I contemplate Scripture with an eye towards Midrash: the stories and metaphor therein are the stories of each human being in every generation.
 Additionally, metaphor speaks to us through songs, movies, literature and the culture around us.
-She is interested in the dialogue and intersection between masculine and feminine perspectives on spirituality, believing both contribute to a balanced faith vision.
-She is attentive to those who experience marginalization in society and is interested in what lies at the threshold of liminality.
-Her work in Spiritual Direction supports her understanding of reverence for the individual journey and giftedness of all people.
-It is her belief that theology ought to include a “so what” factor, with an eye towards servicing the well-being, growth and understanding of humanity.
-She is currently a Chaplain with Hospice.
-She enjoys leading retreats and workshops, offering Spiritual Direction, and spiritual readings.
-She has a keen interest and love for writing.
-She enjoys spending time with her family and friends at sports events, on hiking trails, in the gym and at home.
+I am interested in the dialogue and intersection between masculine and feminine perspectives on spirituality, believing both contribute to a balanced faith vision.
+I am attentive to those who experience marginalization in society and am interested in what lies at the threshold of liminality.
+My work in Spiritual Direction supports my understanding of reverence for the individual journey and giftedness of all people.
+It is my belief that theology ought to include a “so what” factor, with an eye towards servicing the well-being, growth and understanding of humanity.
+I am currently a Chaplain with Hospice.
+I enjoy leading retreats and workshops, offering Spiritual Direction, and spiritual readings.
+I have a keen interest and love for writing.
+I enjoy spending time with her family and friends in the garden, at sports events, on hiking trails, in the gym and at home.